Asenar/thelia-CustomEmail/Readme.md

 ## Roadmap / todolist

 * translate
-* replace the js code by some smarty templating
 * configuration
 ** display or not the radio "send custom message"
 ** force custom message everytime
+* save each custom message in the database
+* Add a bcc field (or a checkbox) to send a bcc to the admin
 * Add a default empty email template containing only {$custom_message}
 * tests
+* replace the js code by some smarty templating